c-woolrych/Bootstrap-Portfolio/README.md

 # Bootstrap Portfolio

+This repo is for the portfolio made with bootstrap components.

 ## Resources

 Listed here are websites used for definiing the best syntax needed for the element being worked on;

 * Tools needed for layout and media queries